Nothing in Particular Blog

 • Rogue asteroids whose orbits take them into the inner solar system are known as Apollo-Amor objects.
 The Amor objects do not travel very far into the inner solar system and may eventually collide with Mars.
 The Apollo objects will inevitably collide with the Sun or with another planet.
 It is estimated that Earth gets hit by a large Apollo object once every 250,000 years.
 Most of these are not large enough to cause a mass extinction on the level of the dinosaurs but can still do a significant amount of damage.
 Some observatories like Lowell Observatory have programs for watching Apollo objects that could pose a danger to Earth.

 • The Trojan Asteroids are asteroids that have been trapped at specific points around Jupiter known as Lagrangian points.
 These points are places where Jupiter’s gravity field interacts with the Sun’s to create zones that are difficult to escape from once an object falls into it.
-Similar asteroids have been found in similar Lagrangian points around Mars and Neptune, and there are hints that there may be asteroids at the Lagrangian points of Earth.
+Similar asteroids have been found in similar Lagrangian points around Mars and Neptune.
+In 2011, NASA’s WISE telescope discovered Earth’s first known Trojan asteroids.
+Earth’s Trojans are notoriously hard to spot because they reside in regions where the sun’s glare makes them had to see.

 Types Of Asteroids